elgw/deconwolf/doc/dw_dots.md

 **\--dz**
 : axial pixel size / distance between the planes in the image.
 Specified in nm.

+It is probably also a good idea to set:

+**\--fitting**
+: Enable fitting of dots.
+Note that this take much more time than the initial dot detection, especially if the dots are large (in terms of pixels).

+**\--ndots**
+: Specify the max amount of dots that should be exported (and possiby fitted).
+It is recommended that this is set manually when fitting is enabled.

+**\--threads t**
+: Set the number of computational threads to use.

+If the dots are larger than the diffraction limit, you can use the

+**\--swell** parameter to hint how much larger they are.

+**\--swell s**
+: Specify how much larger the dots are, relative to the diffraction limit, i.e. valid values are $s \leq 1$.

+To have full control of the filter sizes, it is possible to set them explicitly (not reccomended) by the following options:

+**\--dog_ls**
+: Lateral sigma for the LoG filter.

+**\--dot_as**
+: Axial sigma for the LoG filter

+**\--fit_ls**
+: Lateral sigma for the initial guess of the dot fitting routine.

+**\--fit_as**
+: Axial sigma for the initial guess of the dot fitting routine.

 **\--overwrite**
 : If specified existing files will be overwritten.

-**\--threads t**
-: Set the number of computational threads to use.
+The remaining options are:

 **\--fout file.tif**
 : Write out the filtered images (e.g. the LoG filtered image).
 Only for debugging and only to be used when there is just one input file.

-**\--ndots**
-: Specify the max amount of dots that should be exported.

 **\--help**
 : Show a brief help message

-**\--nthreads**
-: Specify the number of threads to use.

 **\--verbose**
 : Set the verbosity level.

 # Method
-**dw dots** will read one input image at a time and will perform the following:
+**dw dots** will read one 2D or 3D image at a time and will perform the following:

- - Filter the image with LoG filter using the values specified by **\--lsigma** and **\--asigma** (or automatically set if you specify the optical parameters as described below).
+ - Filter the image with a $-$LoG filter, using settings either derived from the optical parameters or given explicitly at command line.
- - Extract all local maxima.
+ - Extract all local maxima, excluding pixels at the edges.
- - Sort the maxima according to the dot intensity.
+ - Sort the maxima according to the $-$LoG value.
- - Calculate the FWHM value for each dot in the lateral plane (by intersection).
+ - Keep at most **\--ndots**.
+ - If **\--fitting** is set, determine the dot locations with sub pixel accuracy.
- - Write out at most **\--ndots** dots to a TSV file.
+ - Write the dots to a TSV file.

 # INPUT
 **dw dots** can read the same kind of files as **dw**.
 It does look for log files from deconwolf, and if one is found the input image is rescaled according to the log file.

-The size of the LoG filter is determined by lsigma and asigma, which coincide with the zero crossings of the LoG.
-If you don't know how to set those values, then, as an alternative, you can specify **\--NA**, **\--ni**, **\--lambda**, **\--dx** and **\--dz** instead and those parameters will be used to set the sigma values.
-In that case sigma will be set to the fwhm in each direction.
-That gives a filter that is slightly larger than what would be optimal for diffraction limited dots.
+It works with 2D as well as 3D images.

 # OUTPUT
 A TSV file will be generated per input file (`.dots.tsv`) as well as a log file (`.dots.log.txt`).
 The TSV file will be sorted by the dot intensities.

-# DETAILS
+# NOTES

 - The LoG filter is implemented using symmetric mirroring at the image edges.
-- This routine will only work for 3D images.
+It is possible that there are too few image planes for a 3D LoG filter, in that case try running the program on a 2D projection.
+- For 2D images the same columns will be seen in the output.
+However the fitted z position as well as the fitted z size will be set to 0.

 # SEE ALSO
 **dw**, **dw_bw**